Variable Mortgage Rates are Low, and Here's How They Work in Your Favour

-Over the past several weeks, the Bank of Canada has reduced its overnight rate from 1.75 to just 0.251.
+During the pandemic, the Bank of Canada reduced its overnight rate from 1.75 to just 0.251.
 Variable mortgage rates are based on the Bank of Canada’s overnight rate.
 This means that homebuyers can get a desirable interest rate on their variable rate mortgage loan.
 Paying less interest on your loan means more money in your pocket.

 For the example, lets use the following criteria: